| |

 Apple Challah

-Let’s Make Apple Challah
+Let’s Make Apple Stuffed Challah

 In the bowl of a stand mixer, combine yeast and warm water, plus about a teaspoon of the sugar.
 Once this mixture is foamy, add in the eggs, sugar, salt and oil.
 Stir with a wooden spoon until everything is combined.

 Attach the dough hook to the mixer.
-Add two cups of flour to the bowl and starting at low speed, mix the ingredients until the flour is moistened.
+Add two cups of flour to the yeast mixture bowl and starting at low speed, mix the ingredients until the flour is moistened.
 Scrape down the sides as needed.
 Add the remaining flour and beat the mixture for 5 minutes, or until the dough starts to gather in the center while the bottom is still attached.
-With the mixer running, gradually sprinkle about 2 tablespoons of flour just to help the dough release from the bottom of the bowl.
-It may be necessary to speed up the mixer to release it.

 The dough will soon slap the sides of the bowl and is completely unattached.
 Transfer the dough into a greased bowl and cover it loosely with a clean kitchen towel.
 Allow rising for 1 ½ hour or until doubled.

-Gently deflate the dough and divide it into 3 portions.
-Using a rolling pin, roll each portion into a rectangle that is 13 x 5 inches in measurement.
-Brush melted butter all over the top, then sprinkle about a tablespoon or two of brown sugar on top.
-Spoon ā of the apple mixture on the center of the rectangle.
+Spoon ⅓ of the apple mixture on the center of the rectangle.
 Starting on the long edge, roll the dough over the apples until you form a tight log.
 Pinch the seams to seal and place each log seam side down on a parchment-lined baking sheet, parallel to each other.

 Pinch the top of the logs to make them stick together, then begin braiding the logs.
 Once you reach the end, pinch them together to seal, then slightly tuck them underneath.
 Sprinkle the tops with sugar.
 Cover the pan loosely with a clean towel and let rise for about 40 minutes.

 Preheat the oven to 350 F. Bake the Challah for 35-40 minutes, or until the top is golden.
-If the to pis browning too much, cover the top loosely with foil during the last 10 minutes of baking.
+If the top is browning too much, cover the top loosely with foil during the last 10 minutes of baking.
 Let cool slightly before slicing.

 To store leftovers, wrap the challah well in plastic film or keep it in a container with a lid at room temperature for up to 3 days.